The cow likes To Optimize for the Search Engines.

 How's your traffic?
 Where is your site listed in the search engines?

 The playing field may be level, but there are an awful lot of players on the field.
 The best way to compete is to optimize your site.
-It is not hard, but you need to do it correctly.
+It's not hard, but you'll need to do it correctly.

 I have spent a considerable amount of time in the past few years exchanging links, writing articles, posting to forums and placing ads.
 It was time well spent, but when I analyze my traffic, I find most people still find my site through the search engines.

-The first thing you need to do is visit the Google AdWords Keyword tool.
+The first thing you need to do is use a Keyword tool.
+Wordstream has a free one.
 Enter some keywords you think people would use to find your website, and it will show you how often people use them.
-It will help you find all the keyword phrases that relate to your business or service, many of which you might not have considered.
+It will help you find all the keyword phrases related to your business or service, many of which you might not have considered.

 I like to optimize for three or four word keyword phrases, one phrase per page.
 For example, put all of your blue doorknobs on one page, and then optimize it for "blue antique doorknobs".
 The more info about blue antique doorknobs, the better.
 Add your city name and optimize for "Omaha blue antique doorknobs".

-You may want to create some content for the engines to find.
+You should create some relevant content for the engines to find.
 If you specialize in doorknobs, write an article about doorknobs - their history, their value - whatever you find fascinating.
 Incorporate your keyword phrase into the body of your article as often as you can, while still maintaining logical readability and flow.
 Placing your keywords in your opening headline and first paragraph are important as well.

-This will also add to your credibility as an expert in your niche market.
-I created these pages years ago to promote my grandfather's book, and my pages still rank fairly high for world fair collecting keywords.
+Writing an article will add to your credibility as an expert in your niche market.
+I created these pages about world fairs years ago to promote my grandfather's book, and my pages are still highly ranked for world fair collecting keywords.

 If you specialize in more than one area, write several articles about what you know.
 If your site is in an online mall that doesn't allow you to add content pages, consider getting your own domain.
-Develop a purely "informational" website and then create links to all your "selling" site or auction.
+Develop a site filled with relevant content, then link to your mall site.

 After you've created your content, it's time to add your meta tags.
 You will need to determine what words are on your page.
 You can only optimize what you have.
 Don't bother using words that aren't in the body of your page.